-In-School Suspension (ISS): is a form of discipline that is intended to be an alternative to Out-of School Suspension.
+In-School Suspension (ISS): is a form of discipline that is intended to be an alternative to Out-of-School Suspension.
 It provides an educational setting in a restricted environment.
 Students assigned to ISS will be required to complete assignments sent by their classroom teachers.
 All student electronic devices, with the exception of the Chromebook, will be stored in the Main Office for the duration of the ISS.
 Students are not allowed to participate in any extracurricular activities during the suspension period.
 Athletes have specific consequences per the athletic contract when placed in ISS.

 Out-of-School Suspension (OSS): may be assigned from one to five days by the Principal.
 The length of the suspension depends on the severity of the infraction.
 Students are not allowed on school property or permitted to participate in any athletic or extracurricular activities during the suspension.
 Students will receive assignments by their classroom teachers to be completed at home and are expected to maintain contact with the Main Office to ensure the collection of these items.
+The assignments provided by their classroom teacher will be due upon return to school.